MainaliMiraj/testing-sprint/day2_testing/amazon_functional_tests/FN_05_verify-user-can-remove-product-from-cart.md

 # FN_05 Verify user can remove product from cart

+- Summary: Verify user can remove product from cart
 - Module: Cart
 - Preconditions: Cart has at least one item
 - Priority: High
 - Type: Functional
+- Status: Not Run
+- Test Data: N/A

 ## Steps
+1. Open cart
-Open cart; click remove/delete on an item.
+2. Click remove/delete on an item

-## Expected
+## Expected Result
 Item removed; totals update correctly.